IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--42/README.md

 Both CSS-grid and Flexbox were used as it is two solutions that complement each other well.
 The solution makes it easier to specify areas of the userinterface relative to each other.
 For example when using a computer we wished to place the image and text next to each other, categories on the left covering two rows, header on top and combinations under the header, but to the right of the categories.
 By using the grid, this was easy to make.
 Since Flexbox is used for one-dimensional layout (unlike the grid which is two-dimensional), it was used in the header to easy make a horizontal line with text.

 ### Media queries
-From CSS3 we used Media Queries with the @media tag to create a responsive design.
-For example when the max width of the page is 800px we gave the grid-template-columns in.grid-container it’s own size for each column.
+To make the website responsive, we used mediea queries.
+With the @media tag we made a max width of 480px to add specific css for mobile use.
+The biggest differenses here from desktop is that the grid now have two columns instead of three.
+The image and text is on top of each other, so that the user can scroll down instead to the sides.
+We also made the grid-items margin and gap smaller to utilize the entire screen.

 ### Files and Resources
 The files used in this project were all licensed for free use.
 Following resources were collected: